stuti2/CPP_Practice/Backtracking/ReadMe.md

 - Possible words from phone digits
 - Rat in a Maze
 - Possible Permutations
+- N Queen

 ### Generate Parentheses

-This program ([here](Generate_Parentheses.cpp))takes input a number and generates all possbile combinations of parentheses, e.g.
+This program ([here](Generate_Parentheses.cpp)) takes input a number and generates all possbile combinations of parentheses, e.g.

 ```
 ./Generate-Parentheses